 Reasons for Delays in Processing

-Listed below are some reasons for delays in processing the change of information or that may prevent your supplier file from being updated.
+Listed below are some reasons for delays in processing the change of information or that may prevent your supplier enrollment from being updated.

-D. Omitting the original signature and date from your change of information.
+C. Omitting the signature and date from your change of information.